-We will be using our computer systems to identify who these patients are, but most of you will already know who you are.
+Our computer systems can identify patients who will require more regular blood tests, but most of you will already know who you are.
 If you are not sure, please call the helpline.

 Where can I have my blood tests done?